nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 ### **Production-Like Architecture Running Locally**
 Your development environment mirrors your production setup - containerized API connecting to a database - but with complete safety and isolation from production data.

-This isn't just about learning tools - you're adopting industry best practices that will serve you throughout your career.
 **Welcome to professional containerized development!** 🚀